 Zion park at the beginning of Highway 12.

-That being completed, I was finally ready to launch myself into the “jungle” as I had described so often to the friends I was emailing with.
+That being completed, I was finally ready to launch myself into the wild.

 But first, perhaps, a noteworthy mention of my new home in franchise town.
 It was a “D&R” camp, referring to State Development and Resources and was a FREE camp paid for by the state of Washington.
-This one was called Lyre River and was referred to me by the teller at the Dairy Queen, who also enjoyed camping (trust me, I was not in the market for chemical icecream, but was only asking around for various directions).
+This one was called Lyre River and was referred to me by the teller at the Dairy Queen, who also enjoyed camping.

-So, after buying my important shower curtain (which I also use to cover up the windows when I am sleeping in the van and don’t want people to see in) and other things like that, I left my first romantic and legal camping spot to dive into the jungle.
+So, after buying my important shower curtain (which I also use to cover up the windows when I am sleeping in the van and don’t want people to see in) and other things like that, I departed from my first romantic and peaceful camping spot.